Convergence Rates of Variational Posterior Distributions: Applications

 Consider the variational posterior $\wh{Q}$ defined by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MF}$.
 That is, we seek a data-dependent measure in a more tractable form of a product measure.
-We will show that even though the posterior itself is not a product measure, using $\wh{Q}$ from the mean-field class still gives us a rate-optimal contraction result.
+In most cases, the variational posterior does not have a closed form and needs to be solved by coordinate ascent algorithms \citep{blei2017variational}.
+However, for the Gaussian sequence model (\ref{eq:gauss}) with the prior distribution (\ref{eq:refer-later-sieve}), one can write down the exact form of the mean-field variational posterior distribution. \begin{thm} Consider the variational posterior $\wh{Q}$ induced by the likelihood (\ref{eq:gauss}), the prior (\ref{eq:refer-later-sieve}) and the mean-field variational set $\mathcal{S}_{\rm MF}$.
+The distribution $\wh{Q}$ is a product measure with the density of each coordinate specified by